 Types of therapy I offer

-I am an experienced and qualified counsellor who works mainly with couples who present various types of issues that are causing problems in their relationship.
-Having trained with the Relate Organisation I have acquired the necessary tools, knowledge and experience required to work with couples dealing with many diverse and unique problems ranging from conflict and tension, adultery, communication issues, lack of intimacy, sexuality, family pressures, parenting, separation and many other difficulties they may be enduring.
+I am an experienced and qualified counsellor who works with individuals and couples who present various types of issues that are causing them problems, particularly in their relationship.
+Having trained with Relate I have acquired the necessary tools, knowledge and experience required to work with people dealing with many diverse and unique problems ranging from conflict and tension, adultery, communication issues, lack of intimacy, sexuality, family pressures, parenting, separation and many other difficulties they may be enduring.

-My work involves face-to-face sessions with couples on a regular basis who require the interaction of a trained counsellor to help work through the presenting issues of their relationship.
-Often the couple has become stuck in what appears to be complex or unsolvable situation and feel they are unable to move forward for various reasons.
-After an initial consultation and individual session to ascertain the full scope of difficulties the couple is experiencing, a suitable therapeutic approach with an integration of various methods is used to help the couple work through their issues.
+My work involves online and face-to-face sessions with clients on a regular basis who require the interaction of a trained counsellor to help work through their difficulties.
+Often clients have become stuck in what appears to be a complex or unsolvable situation and feel they are unable to move forward for various reasons.
+After an initial consultation and individual session to ascertain the full scope of what they are dealing with, a suitable therapeutic approach with an integration of various methods is used to help the clients work through their issues.

-The counselling is provided in a safe, non-judgmental environment to encourage the sharing of information to help bring clarity and understanding to the difficulties the couple are experiencing.
-By the use of various counselling methods, the exploration of different angles and perceptions is encouraged to help foster new possibilities and choices to deal with the issues which have been identified together with the couple.
+The counselling is provided in a safe, non-judgemental environment to encourage the sharing of information to help bring clarity and understanding to the situation.
+By the use of various counselling methods, the exploration of different angles and perceptions is encouraged to help foster new possibilities and choices to help deal with the identified issues.